 -Are there checkpoints if I travel to Pattaya?
 What documents do I need?
 Do you recommend I come during this time?

 We are open as usual and we can assure you of an extra safe stay with us for the following reasons.
-Firstly, we are certified by SHA and WTTC which means we have excellent precautionary measures against the spread of Covid-19.
-Our team is very careful in implementing our strong policies in place.
-Secondly, we are offering prices now which we would like you to take advantage of.
-We have a number of promotions which you can view here: https://www.royalcliff.com/promotion/.
+Firstly, we are certified by TAT SHA Extra Plus and WTTC which means we have excellent precautionary measures against the spread of Covid-19.
+We have also won the Best SHA hotel award.
+Our team are always following the guidelines set from the government and the health ministry.
+Furthermore, we are offering amazing deals which we highly recommend you taking advantage of.
+You can view our special promotions here: https://www.royalcliff.com/promotion/.

 -Is it safe to stay in Royal Cliff at this time?